jinjimosd/book-notes/kubernetes/thek8sbook/README.md

   - Configuration as code
   - Cryptographically signing images.
 !["the high-level image signing and verification process"](resources/images/figure12.3.png)
-- we looked at some of the workload isolation options that exist at different layers of the infrastructure stack:
+- We looked at some of the workload isolation options that exist at different layers of the infrastructure stack:
   - Cluster-level workload isolation
     - Namespaces and soft multi-tenancy
     - Namespaces and hard multi-tenancy
 - Node isolation
   - Runtime isolation
     - Traditional namespaced containers
     - Use appropriate runtime classes